 This free winter crochet hat pattern begins with a beautifully ribbed brim then the star stitches are used to make the cap of the hat.
-They are worked in the round, giving yet another new way of working with this terrific textured stitch.
-The combination of the variegated yarn and the dense texture really make this a beauty to craft (and wear!)
-As you begin to work more and more with the stitch, you'll get a feeling for whether you like it best in solid colors or in multi-colored yarn projects.
+They are worked in the round, giving yet another new way of working with this terrific, textured stitch.
+The combination of the variegated yarn and the dense texture make this a beauty to craft (and wear!).
+As you begin to work more and more with the stitch, you'll get a feeling for whether you like it best in solid colors or multi-colored yarn projects.

 07 of 14

-This crochet hook case not only gives you the opportunity to practice classic star stitch, but it also serves as a really great addition to your set of craft tools.
+This crochet hook case not only allows you to practice classic star stitch, but it also serves as a really great addition to your set of craft tools.
 It's customizable so that you can add and remove hooks when your tool collection changes.
 It rolls up nice and tight so you can easily take all of your hooks on the go.

 One of the places that you might take your crochet hooks is to craft with others, at conventions or meet-ups, where other knitters and crocheters are going to see your crochet hook case.
 This is one of those hook cases that you will be proud to show off as having crafted by hand!